Optimal Data Selection: An Online Distributed View

 \subsection{Related work}

-Solving \eqref{eq:opt-problem} effectively and efficiently is a longstanding problem in submodular optimization since finding an exact solution is NP-hard for most choices of submodular $f$ \cite{feige1998}.
-For monotone increasing, nonnegative, and submodular $f$, along with a cardinality constraint on the feasible sets, \cite{nemhauser1978} proposed a greedy algorithm which obtains a $(1-1/e)$-approximation, and which has subsequently been augmented to several computationally efficient variants \cite{vondrak2014,kumar2015,minoux1978,mirzasoleiman2015}.
-However, these algorithms are non-streaming and require that all of $\D$ be maintained in memory.
-In the streaming setting, \cite{badanidiyuru2014} achieved a $(1/2 - \epsilon)$-approximation for any $\epsilon > 0$ in $O(k \log k/\epsilon)$ memory (where $k$ is an upper bound on cardinality of feasible subsets).
-Subsequently, \cite{kazemi2019} achieved the same approximation using only $O(k/\epsilon)$ memory.
-When $\D$ is a random rather than arbitrary (and thus potentially adversarial) stream, tighter constant factors are achievable.
-In particular, \cite{norouzi-fard2018} demonstrated the possiblity of a greater-than-$1/2$-approximation in expectation, \cite{agrawal2018} precisely achieved a $(1-1/e-\epsilon)$-approximation in $O(k2^{\text{poly}(1/\epsilon)})$ memory, and most recently \cite{liu2021} achieved the same constant-factor approximation in improved $O(k/\epsilon)$ memory.
-Motivated by applications to team formation, \cite{nikolakaki2021} introduced a simple and efficient streaming algorithm which approximates an unconstrained, cost-diminished version of \eqref{eq:opt-problem} for arbitrary $\D$ and submodular, nonnegative $f$ in $O(k)$ memory.
-Though our optimization objective is fundamentally different from theirs (we optimize a submodular function while their objective is the difference between a submodular value function and an additive cost function), our selection rule and theoretical guarantees are inspired by their approach.
-Online greedy selection rules---whereby points are selected if their marginal gain under some function exceeds a given threshold---have been known and used in streaming submodular optimization for a long time.
-Indeed, all the aforementioned works use threshold schedules of various design to obtain $\L$.
-However, our algorithm is more flexible, gives constant-factor approximations for a wider class of thresholds.
+Solving \eqref{eq:card-constrained-opt} effectively and efficiently is a longstanding problem in submodular optimization since finding an exact solution is NP-hard for most choices of submodular $f$ \cite[]{feige1998}.
+For monotone increasing, nonnegative, and submodular $f$, and a cardinality constraint on feasible sets, \cite{nemhauser1978} proposed a greedy $(1-\nicefrac{1}{e})$-approximation, followed by computationally efficient variants \cite[]{minoux1978,vondrak2014,kumar2015,mirzasoleiman2015}.
+These algorithms are non-streaming and require that $\D$ be maintained in memory.
+In the streaming setting, \cite{badanidiyuru2014} achieved a $(\nicefrac{1}{2} - \epsilon)$-approximation for any $\epsilon > 0$ in $O(\nicefrac{k \log k}{\epsilon})$ memory (where $k$ is an upper bound on cardinality of feasible subsets).
+Subsequently, \cite{kazemi2019} achieved the same approximation using only $O(\nicefrac{k}{\epsilon})$ memory.
+For $\D$ random rather than arbitrary, \cite{norouzi-fard2018} achieved a greater-than-$\nicefrac{1}{2}$-approximation in expectation, \cite{agrawal2018} achieved a $(1-\nicefrac{1}{e}-\epsilon)$-approximation in $O(k2^{\text{poly}(\nicefrac{1}{\epsilon})})$ memory, and most recently \cite{liu2021} achieved the same constant-factor approximation in $O(\nicefrac{k}{\epsilon})$ memory.
+Motivated by applications to team formation, \cite{nikolakaki2021} introduced a streaming algorithm which approximates an unconstrained, cost-diminished version of \eqref{eq:card-constrained-opt} for arbitrary $\D$ and submodular, nonnegative $f$ in $O(k)$ memory.
+Threshold-based selection algorithms have been known and used in streaming submodular optimization for a long time.
+However, our algorithm gives constant-factor approximations for a wider class of thresholds.